 - Strategies for success.
 Are you a business person in sales or a salesperson in business?

 The opportunity to be an entrepreneurial business owner lies before you.
 By embracing the risks that entrepreneurs accept when they start a new venture you also open the door to potential rewards that can far exceed what you could achieve as an employee.
 But you won’t be alone in this venture.
 You will be joining a community of reps, and MANA stands ready to provide you with the information you will need to maximize your opportunities for success.
 This report, and many other educational resources that MANA can provide, will help you to fast-track your new enterprise.

 A thriving ecosphere of manufacturers’ rep companies is what makes it possible for manufacturers to find great reps in every territory where they’re needed.
-MANA’s job is to help that ecosphere to flourish and grow, and we look forward to having become part of that that ecosphere and join the community of reps who serve manufacturers across North America and the world.
+MANA’s job is to help that ecosphere to flourish and grow, and we look forward to having you become part of that ecosphere and join the community of reps who serve manufacturers across North America and the world.

 CEO & President